This programme is the main route into music teaching in Scotland and is offered jointly by the University and the Royal Conservatoire of Scotland.

 - educational and information technologies.

-This programme offers the opportunity to study for some of your time at Trinity College, Dublin and the Royal Irish Academy of Music.
-The Royal Conservatoire of Scotland has exchange agreements with a number of other conservatoires across Europe and the USA.
+In year 3 there is an opportunity to study for some of your time at Trinity College, Dublin and the Royal Irish Academy of Music.
+There are also exchange agreements in place with a number of other conservatoires across Europe and the USA.

 Academic entry requirements